Important information for carrying hand sanitiser

 Disabling devices such as mace, pepper spray or other devices containing an irritant or incapacitating substance are prohibited on a guest’s person or in their carry-on or checked baggage; as well as security type attaché cases containing dangerous goods such as lithium batteries or pyrotechnic devices are all strictly forbidden.

-The following items must not be taken on board (in carry-on or checked baggage) a Virgin Australia domestic aircraft under any circumstance:
+The following items must not be taken on board (in carry-on or checked baggage) a Virgin Australia international aircraft under any circumstance:

-Note: If you illegally take dangerous goods on board, even inadvertently, you may be liable to prosecution and severe penalties apply.
+Note: This list is not exhaustive and other items not shown may be forbidden.
+If you take dangerous goods on board, even inadvertently, you may be liable to prosecution and severe penalties apply.

 Firearms are permitted as Checked Baggage.
 It is the responsibility of the Guest to ensure all necessary permits and licences required for the destination are held prior to travel.

 Conditions of carriage:

 Permitted as carry-on or checked baggage.
 Only one per person is permitted.
 The backpack must be packed in a manner that it cannot be accidentaly activated.
 The airbags within the backpacks must be fitted with pressure relief valves.

 Note: Avalanche rescue backpacks are not permitted on flights to/from the USA.